amiltonwong/CarND-Vehicle-Detection/writeup_template.md

 **4. Sliding Window Search**

-###Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

-![alt text][image3]

-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?

 I adapted the function find_cars() `cell 12` from the lesson materials.
 In this function, the searching area can be determined to ignore useless search area such as top part of the image `(line 11 in cell 12)`.
 Color spaces such as RGB, YUV, HLS, HSV can be specified`(line 14-21 in cell 12)`.
 The scale of the image will be rescaled when input parameter scale is other than 1 `(line 23-26 in cell 12)`.
 The searching blocks and steps are listed in `(line 36-45 in cell 12)`.
 Instead of explicity determine the percentage of overlap, I define how many cells to step (e.g. 2)  `(line 43 in cell 12)`
  To reduce the time in computation HoG features for each window separately, the whole image is firstly extracted into HoG features `(in line 47-51 of cell 12)`.
 Then this full-image feature is divided into patches to get subsampled ones according to the size of the window (64 pixel) and loops through all the possible windows(patches) `(in line 53-67 of cell 12)`.
 The subsampled features are then fed to the classifier for predicting whether is belongs to vechicle or not `(in line 70 of cell 12)`.
 If vehicle was found, the current rectangle of the patch will be added into list rectangles as the return of the function find_cars() `(in line 72-78 of cell 12)`, which is equivalent to area overlapping.